Buying a Kitten

 - Please feel free to visit as often (reasonably) as you like up to the point of collecting your kitten(s) 🙂

 - We can only be as certain as the kittens allow.
 Whilst we may agree in principle that a kitten will go to a particular new home, until the kittens are ready – which is usually from 13 weeks of age (and never sooner) – nothing is certain until after the final vaccinations, vet checks, and our own assessment that the kitten is ready to leave.
 For this reason we don’t ask for a deposit – we’ll work on the reasonable assumption that the kitten will go as planned but we will put the kitten’s health and well-being above all other considerations.

 - All kittens are sold subject to a legally binding sales agreement.
 There is a necessary degree of formality to this process and all responsible breeders have similar arrangements in place to protect the welfare of the kitten.
 You can download our Kitten Sales Agreement to view in advance but please note we reserve the right to modify it and keep it up to date following best practice at any point.

 - Kittens will start their new adventure with GCCF registration, vaccination certificate, 5 weeks insurance, 5 generation pedigree, a kitten pack containing (at least) samples of the foods the kittens eat, a variety of toys, some of the cat litter the kitten is used to, a familiar blanket, and detailed information covering health and well-being.

-If you are interested in breeding Tonkinese, or an established breeder…
+If you’re interested in breeding Tonkinese, or you’re an established breeder…